sdkn104/Arduino/README.md

 # Arduino
-sketches and libraries for Arduino IDE for Arduino modules, ESP8266 modules, etc.
+Sketches and libraries for Arduino IDE for Arduino modules, ESP8266 modules, etc.